If you’re wondering what’s happening on campus, the College Calendar is the best place to look.

-For large and unique spaces, Bucksbaum Center for the Arts is the place to look.
+For large and unique spaces, Bucksbaum Arts Center is the place to look.
 The building, designed by famed architect Cesar Pelli, features a 325-seat recital hall, 450-seat theatre, two black box theatres, and four classrooms.

 For dramatic workshops and performances, Roberts Theatre, Flanagan Theatre, and Wall Theatre Lab offer flexibility and the atmosphere for practicing and performing.
 Sebring-Lewis is a formal recital space designed for acoustic performance events.
 All large spaces in Bucksbaum require special arrangements for AV and speaker systems if desired for presentation purposes, however, the classrooms are equipped with AV.

 Bucksbaum also is home to the Faulconer Gallery, featuring fine art exhibits throughout the year.
 While the gallery is not available for rent, special arrangements may be made for tours, and we invite you to visit while you are on campus.

 Cathedral ceilings, carved wood, and rows of pew seating give Herrick Chapel an impressive aura.
 Herrick has been the location of numerous weddings, public speakers, and music performances throughout its over-100-year lifespan.
 With a capacity of 650 people, the chapel is one of our largest venues and may be used for religious or non-religious activities.
 A sound system for lectures and recorded music has the ability to use hearing boosters for the hearing impaired.
 Audio-visual equipment requires special arrangements.